gofractally/psibase/doc/psidk/src/format/schema.md

 If a method doesn't return a value, `returns` should be `{"builtinType": "void"}`.

+### Method Upgradeability

+The following changes maintain backwards binary and JSON compatibility:

+- Add a new method
+- Add an optional argument at the end of a method's existing arguments

+The following break backwards compatibility; if you do these, data will end up corrupted, or history unreadable:

+- Don't remove or rename methods; make them abort instead
+- Don't change the return type of a method
+- Don't add non-optional arguments to an existing method
+- Don't add arguments to the beginning or middle of an existing method's argument list

 ## Type References

 We used `{type reference}` to indicate a type reference in the definitions above.
 This can be one of the following: